celikkoseoglu/celikk-personal-website/src/blog/airpodsPro.md

 #### 9) Spy Mode

-AirPods come with an accessibility `feature` that will allow you to transmit your sound from your iPhone's microphone directly into your ears.
+AirPods come with an accessibility "feature" that will allow you to transmit your sound from your iPhone's microphone directly into your ears.
 You can basically put your iPhone in another room in your flat, and listen to what's going on in that room.
    [Here](https://knowtechie.com/how-to-airpod-listening-device/)